Skip to contents

 columns

-vector or selector of columns in x$table_body
+Selector of columns in x$table_body

 rows

-predicate expression to select rows in x$table_body.
+Predicate expression to select rows in x$table_body.
 Can be used to style footnote, formatting functions, missing symbols, and text formatting.
 Default is NULL.
 See details below.

 label